Guest Essay by Willis Eschenbach

 A thunderstorm is both a self-generating and self-sustaining heat engine.
 The working fluids are moisture-laden warm air and liquid water.
-Self-generating means that whenever it gets hot enough over the tropical ocean, which is almost every day, at a certain level of temperature and humidity, some of the fluffy cumulus clouds suddenly catch fire.
-The tops of the clouds streak upwards, showing the rising progress of the moisture laden surface air.
-At altitude, the rising air exits the cloud, replace by more moist air from below.
+Self-generating means that whenever it gets hot enough over the tropical ocean, which is almost every day, at a certain level of temperature and humidity, some of the fluffy cumulus clouds suddenly start changing.
+The tops of the clouds streak upwards, showing the rising progress of the warm surface air.
+At altitude, the rising air exits the cloud, replace by more air from below.
 Suddenly, in place of a placid cloud, there is an active thunderstorm.

-Self-sustaining means that once a thunderstorm gets going, it no longer requires the full initiation temperature necessary to get it started.
+“Self-sustaining” means that once a thunderstorm gets going, it no longer requires the full initiation temperature necessary to get it started.
 This is because the self-generated wind at the base, plus dry air falling from above, drive the evaporation rate way up.
 The thunderstorm is driven by air density.
-It requires a source of light, moist air.
+It requires a source of light air.
 The density of the air is determined by both temperature and moisture content (because curiously, water vapor at molecular weight 16 is only a bit more than half as heavy as air, which has a weight of about 29).
 So moist air is light air.

 Evaporation is not a function of temperature alone.
 It is governed a complex mix of wind speed, water temperature, and vapor pressure.
 Evaporation is calculated by what is called a “bulk formula”, which means a formula based on experience rather than theory.
 One commonly used formula is: